 Section 1.
-Investigation

-A. The Honor Councils operate on the premise that every person is deemed not responsible until proven responsible.
-Both Honor Councils of the University of Mary Washington shall develop their own procedures for resolving suspected Honor Code violations.
-The procedures are outlined in the appropriate Appendix.
+The Honor Council operates on the premise that every person is deemed not responsible until proven responsible.
+The Honor Council of the University of Mary Washington shall develop procedures for resolving suspected Honor Code violations.
+The procedures are outlined in the Appendix.